inaka/elvis_core/doc_rules/elvis_style/consistent_variable_casing.md

 ## Rationale

-By defining a particular casing style you increase consistency across your code base, and it also makes it easier to perform case-sensitive, whole-word searches.
+By defining a particular casing style you increase consistency across your codebase, and it also makes it easier to perform case-sensitive, whole-word searches.

-> Works on `.beam` file?
-Yes!

 ## Options